 Proactively Executed Prosecution (PEP) is a method of patent prosecution that simplifies the patenting process, making it better, quicker and cheaper, while obtaining broad protection worldwide in less time for less money than the patent regimen followed by the majority of patent firms world-wide.
 The first step is to file a patent application that provides support, both with data if available and with prophetic language where it is not, for broad claims that cover our client’s invention and more.
 By following PEP we take advantage of the rules in the United States that allow for in-person, telephonic, and soon video conferences where it is possible to discuss issues related to an outstanding patent application and come to agreement on allowable claims.
 Through this interview process, we are able to obtain quality broad claims in less time for less cost than the standard practice of filing written responses.
 The next step of PEP is to take the issued U.S. patent and enter the issued claims in other countries through the Patent Prosecution Highway (“PPH”).
 The PPH constitutes a set of bi-lateral agreements where a granted patent from one country (e.g. the U.S.) can be used as the basis for obtaining a patent in the other country.
 PEP take advantage of these agreements to obtain patent more quickly, which reduces the cost and time associated with this process.

-What are the 3 most important steps business must take when obtaining worldwide patents?
+What are the 3 most important steps businesses must take when obtaining worldwide patents?

 1. Draft the most comprehensive application you can.
 Protect not only what you have developed, but what you anticipate might be developed over the next 20 years (the life-span of a patent).